mendersoftware/mender-docs/06.Artifact-creation/02.Create-an-Artifact-with-system-snapshot/docs.md

 is not strong or you would like to customize the workflow more.

-The `mender-snapshot` executable provides a command `mender-snapshot dump` for dumping a frozen copy of the root filesystem to standard error.
+The `mender-snapshot` executable provides a command `mender-snapshot dump` for dumping a frozen copy of the root filesystem to standard output.
 In this section, we go through two common approaches for using the snapshot feature from the
 device: dumping a snapshot to a remote host or to a storage device.